NitorCreations/nitor-deploy-tools/docs/index.md

 optional arguments:
   -h, --help  show this help message and exit
   --id ID     Optional id for the server.
 Default is deploy.
 One server with
-              this id is added and another with '-release' appended
+              this id is added and another with \'-release\' appended
 ```

 ### `ndt ec2-instance-id`